Mobile App for Aurora (iOS and Android)

 Press the red Shutter button to capture a photo.

-Tap the Shutter Speed icon to access shutter speed settings and tap the shutter speed that best suits your scene.
+Tap the Shutter Speed icon and then tap the shutter speed that best suits your scene.

 NOTE: Shutter speed describes how fast the shutter opens and closes.
 A fast speed will stop motion and let in less light, and a slow speed will let in more light.

-Tap the +/- Exposure Compensation icon to access settings and tap the compensation best suited for your scene.
+Tap the +/- Exposure Compensation icon to access settings and tap the Exposure best suited for your scene.
 [HDR Off/On is to the right of Exposure Compensation.]

 NOTE: Adjusting exposure compensation allows you to brighten or darken a scene.
 A positive setting will increase brightness, and a negative setting decreases it.